EconomyLens.com

 Police on Saturday, with the support of the armed forces, deployed public order units to clear the blockade at Whitegate Refinery in southern Ireland.
 Irish police chief Justin Kelly said the action was taken as a last resort.
 He condemned the refinery blockade as “illegal activity” by people determined to “hold the country to ransom.”
 The blockading of “critical national infrastructure” had “resulted in fuel shortages that are directly impacting on emergency services such as hospitals, the ambulance service, and the fire service,” he said.

 Elsewhere, police dismantled a makeshift barrier erected by protesters blockading western Galway docks.
-A late-night operation also targeted the blockade of the capital Dublin’s main thoroughfare O’Connell Street after multiple vehicles including tractors and lorries were removed.
+A late-night operation also targeted the blockade of the capital Dublin’s main thoroughfare, O’Connell Street, after multiple vehicles, including tractors and lorries, were removed.
 Justice Minister Jim O’Callaghan warned earlier that the continued protests were “unacceptable.”

-“While we all acknowledge the impact of higher fuel prices, and seek to minimise that impact, no groups are entitled in our republic to hold our people to ransom in such a manner,” he said.
+“While we all acknowledge the impact of higher fuel prices, and seek to minimize that impact, no groups are entitled in our republic to hold our people to ransom in such a manner,” he said.
 In March, Dublin announced a 250 million-euro package to reduce fuel costs, notably including a diesel rebate for road hauliers.

 © 2024 AFP